yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 8. As previously, the portal will submit a deployment.
 This process will take some time.
 You can proceed with the lab without waiting.

 9. Next, you need to reset the SQL Always On Availability Group environment to ensure a proper failover.
-Use Azure Bastion to connect to **SQLVM1** with username `demouser@contoso.com` and password `Demo!pass123`.
+Use Azure Bastion to connect to **SQLVM1** with username `adadmin@contoso.ins` and password `Demo!pass123`.

 10. Once connected to **SQLVM1**, open SQL Server Management Studio and Connect to **SQLVM1**.
 Expand the **Always On Availability Group**s and then right-click on **BCDRAOG** and select **Show Dashboard**.